ray-project/ray/doc/source/serve/monitoring.md

 :align: center
 ```

 In this example, there's a single-node cluster running a deployment named `Translator`.
-The Serve application uses four [Ray actors](actor-guide):
+This example Serve application uses four [Ray actors](actor-guide):

 * 1 Serve controller
 * 1 HTTP proxy
 * 2 `Translator` deployment replicas

-This page includes additional useful information like each actor's process ID (PID) and a link to each actor's logs, which includes their `logging` and print statements.
+This page includes additional useful information like each actor's process ID (PID) and a link to each actor's logs, which includes their `logging` and `print` statements.
 You can also see whether any particular actor is alive or dead to help you debug potential cluster failures.
+For example, the image indicates that the Serve controller is currently dead and likely undergoing recovery.

 :::{tip}
 To learn more about the Serve controller actor, the HTTP proxy actor(s), the deployment replicas, and how they all work together, check out the [Serve Architecture](serve-architecture) documentation.